• Skip to primary navigation

 And of course, there’s always delicious food that can be served alongside of your margarita bar:

-• Mains like: Taco bar or nacho bar, ceviche, mole mole poblano (official dish), enchiladas, taquitos, tostadas, chimichangas, (gluten free) cornbread taco pizza
+- Mains like: Taco bar or nacho bar, ceviche, mole mole poblano (official dish), enchiladas, taquitos, tostadas, and chimichangas.

 Here’s to sharing our love for margaritas and regaining our sparkle together,